-- A copy of the District's Sexual Misconduct Handbook, which contains the College District's policy and procedure regarding domestic violence, dating violence, sexual assault, or stalking. - A list of personnel on campus who should be notified and procedures for such notification, if the alleged victim consents. - o Superintendent/President - Vice President for Student Affairs - o Vice President for Human Resources - o Dean of Student Services - o Chief Public Information & Government Relations Officer - o Chief of Police - Information about the importance of preserving evidence and the identification and location of witnesses. - A description of available services, and the persons on campus available to provide those services if requested.
-Services and those responsible for providing or arranging them include: - o Transportation to a hospital, if necessary (College Police Department); - Counseling by referral to a counseling center (Office of Student Services or Title IX Administrator); - A list of other available campus resources or appropriate off-campus resources (College Police Department, Office of Student Services, or Title IX Administrator) - The victim's option to: - o Notify proper law enforcement authorities, including on-campus and local police; - o Be assisted by campus authorities in notifying law enforcement authorities if the victim so chooses; and - o Decline to notify such authorities - The rights of victims and the institution's responsibilities regarding orders of protection, no contact orders, or similar lawful orders issued by a court. - Information about how the district will protect the confidentiality of victims. - Written notification of victims about options for, and available assistance in, changing academic, living, transportation, and working situations, if requested and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to College Police or local law enforcement. - A description of each of the following procedures: - o Criminal prosecution; - o Civil prosecution (i.e., lawsuit); - o District disciplinary procedures, both student and employee; - o Modification of class schedules; - o Tutoring, if necessary.
+- A copy of the District's Sexual Misconduct Handbook, which contains the College District's policy and procedure regarding domestic violence, dating violence, sexual assault, or stalking. - A list of personnel on campus who should be notified and procedures for such notification, if the alleged victim consents. - Superintendent/President - Vice President for Student Affairs - Vice President for Human Resources - Dean of Student Services - Chief Public Information & Government Relations Officer - Chief of Police - Information about the importance of preserving evidence and the identification and location of witnesses. - A description of available services, and the persons on campus available to provide those services if requested.
+Services and those responsible for providing or arranging them include: - Transportation to a hospital, if necessary (College Police Department); - Counseling by referral to a counseling center (Office of Student Services or Title IX Administrator); - A list of other available campus resources or appropriate off-campus resources (College Police Department, Office of Student Services, or Title IX Administrator) - The victim's option to: - Notify proper law enforcement authorities, including on-campus and local police; - Be assisted by campus authorities in notifying law enforcement authorities if the victim so chooses; and - Decline to notify such authorities

+- The rights of victims and the institution's responsibilities regarding orders of protection, no contact orders, or similar lawful orders issued by a court. - Information about how the district will protect the confidentiality of victims. - Written notification of victims about options for, and available assistance in, changing academic, living, transportation, and working situations, if requested and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to College Police or local law enforcement. - A description of each of the following procedures: - Criminal prosecution; - Civil prosecution (i.e., lawsuit); - District disciplinary procedures, both student and employee; - Modification of class schedules; - Tutoring, if necessary.